KimDebroye/N3DS-Cheat-Codes/README.md

 **************************************************

 ## Bugs/Issues
-- Although they work fine and I tried to iron out most crashes, I did encounter some crashes with the Instant PowerUp Change codes I ported and edited.
+- Although they work fine and I tried to iron out most crashes, I did encounter some seemingly random crashes depending on cheats used/circumstances.

 **************************************************